Innovation at Loyola University Maryland

 Innovation at Loyola is deeply connected to the University’s Jesuit mission and core values, as its liberal arts approach provides the perfect foundation to teach critical thinking, effective communication, examining challenges and issues from diverse perspectives, and creative problem solving.

-The University’s increasing focus on nurturing student entrepreneurs is garnering national recognition: Loyola is ranked No. 10 on U.S. News & World Report’s rankings for Most Innovative Schools for 2022—marking the third year in a row Loyola has been included in the top 12 of this list.
+The University’s increasing focus on nurturing student entrepreneurs is garnering national recognition: Loyola is ranked No. 4 on U.S. News & World Report’s list of Most Innovative Schools for 2023—marking the fourth year in a row Loyola has been included in the top 12 of this list.

-Loyola further benefits from its Baltimore location, which Business Insider has ranked #15 among the top 20 best U.S. cities to start a business.
+Loyola further benefits from its location.
+Business Insider has recognized Baltimore as a top 20 U.S. city to start a business.

 In short, Loyola is preparing students with the tools and practice to rise to the challenge, confront society’s most pressing issues, and succeed in our diverse and ever-changing world.
 These students leave Loyola more than ready to think innovatively and consider diverse perspectives and solutions... they are Loyola Ready.